slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 3. Web front-end Security Configuration Requirements

 - Make sure that the HTTP communication of the whole site adopts HTTPS;
-- Make sure HSTS is configured to prevent man-in-the-middle attacks like: DNS hijacking, BGP hijacking，see：[HSTS Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)；
+- Make sure HSTS is configured to prevent man-in-the-middle attacks like: DNS hijacking, BGP hijacking,see：[HSTS Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security);
 - Make sure X-FRAME-OPTIONS is configured to prevent Clickjacking attacks, see: [X-FRAME-OPTIONS Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options);
-- Make sure X-Content-Type-Options are configured to combat the risks caused by browser sniff behavior, see：[X-Content-Type-Options Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options)；
+- Make sure X-Content-Type-Options are configured to combat the risks caused by browser sniff behavior, see：[X-Content-Type-Options Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options);
-- Make sure CSP policies are configured to prevent XSS attacks, see: [CSP Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)；
+- Make sure CSP policies are configured to prevent XSS attacks, see: [CSP Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
-- Make sure cookies related to permissions and user credentials are configured with HttpOnly, Secure, Expires, SameSite flags, see: [Cookie Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)；
+- Make sure cookies related to permissions and user credentials are configured with HttpOnly, Secure, Expires, SameSite flags, see: [Cookie Configuration Introduction](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies);
 - Make sure that the sub-domains of different businesses are strictly separated to avoid the XSS problems of the sub-domains affecting each other;
-- Make sure that the referenced third-party resources are restricted by the integrity attribute, so as to avoid the third-party being hacked and the project's site from being affected, see：[SRI Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/Security/Subresource_Integrity)；
+- Make sure that the referenced third-party resources are restricted by the integrity attribute, so as to avoid the third-party being hacked and the project's site from being affected, see：[SRI Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/Security/Subresource_Integrity);
-- Make sure CORS is properly configured to only allow the specified origin domain, protocol and port to access the project's resources, see: [CORS Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/HTTP/CORS)；
+- Make sure CORS is properly configured to only allow the specified origin domain, protocol and port to access the project's resources, see: [CORS Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/HTTP/CORS);
-- Make sure that the addEventListener/postMessage implemented in the business has the origin and target of the check message, see：[postMessage Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/postMessage)；
+- Make sure that the addEventListener/postMessage implemented in the business has the origin and target of the check message, see：[postMessage Configuration Introduction](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/postMessage);

 ## 0x03 Release Process